hjerner-i-team/CREPE/hardware/README.md

 Give examples
 ```

-### Installing
+### Installation

+"Plug an play repository.
+To recreate this demonstration, Download the repository and follow instructions given in comments on each source file.
+Upload to arduino.
+All code in this repository is intended to run on the Arduino.
-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running"

 Say what the step will be